JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-13-wavetable-synthesis-theory.md

 How to compute the $\sin$ in the above formula?
 In programming languages (and any calculators for that matter), we often have a `sin()` function, but how does it compute its return value?

-`sin()` calls use *Taylor expansion* of the sine function [1]
+`sin()` calls use the *Taylor expansion* of the sine function [1]

 $$\sin(x) = x - \frac{x^3}{3!} + \frac{x^5}{5!} - \frac{x^7}{7!} \dots \quad ({% increment equationId20210813 %})$$

 Above expansion is infinite, so on real-world hardware, it needs to be truncated at some point (after obtaining sufficient accuracy).
 Its advantage is, that it uses operations realizable in hardware (multiplication, division, addition, subtraction).
 Its disadvantage is that it involves **a lot** of these operations.
-If we need to produce 44100 samples per second and want to play a few hundred sines simultaneously (what is typical of additive synthesis), we need to be able to compute the $\sin$ function more efficiently.
+If we need to produce 44100 samples per second and want to play a few hundred sines simultaneously (what is typical of additive synthesis), we need to be able to compute the $\sin$ function more efficiently than with Taylor expansion.

 # A Wave Table